Davis Island (Mississippi)

 Following the Great Mississippi Flood of 1927, which inundated nearly 30000 sqmi, the US Army Corps of Engineers raised the height of the levees to try to prevent such damage in the future.
 This had the unintended consequence of increasing the severity of flooding of Davis Island.
 It has been under water more than once.
 The Davis family finally sold the properties in 1953, and the private Brierfield Hunting Club has controlled most of the island since then.
-Access is only by water.
+Access is only by water or by a grass airstrip.